chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

   - make plan for one cycle
 - Solution based on levels
   - Level 3: describe a situation the planner finds itself in
+    - Fluent APIs
   - Level 2: map abstraction, one of two basins in design space
+    - Sketchers, or backdrops
-  - Level 1: foundational types: chainable poses, aligned paths, etc.
+  - Level 1: foundational types: chainable poses, aligned paths, speed profiles
   - Level 0: Au, our open source units library
     - Interesting: as you go down, each level gets more broadly useful
     - L3: **Aurora** MP only